-How to Remove Gravy Stains from Washable Fabrics
+Gravy Stains and Washable Fabrics

-Treat the stained area with a solvent-based stain remover spray or gel like Zout or Shout or Spray 'n Wash.
-If you don't have a stain remover, use a bit of heavy-duty liquid laundry detergent (Tide or Persil are leading brands) to treat the stain.
-Scrub the stain lightly with a soft bristled brush and rinse in hot water.
-Next, wash in the hottest water suitable for the fabric using detergent and an all-fabric bleach to remove any discoloration.
+Treat the stained area with a solvent-based stain remover spray or gel such as Zout or Shout.
+If you don't have a stain remover, use a bit of heavy-duty liquid laundry detergent (Tide or Persil are leading brands that contain enough enzymes to break apart the stains) to treat the stain.
+Apply the stain remover and scrub the stain lightly with a soft bristled brush.
+Let the product work for about 15 minutes to dissolve the oily stain before washing.
+Use the hottest water recommended for the fabric on the care label.
+Use a good detergent and an all-fabric bleach to remove any discoloration.

-Allow the stain remover or detergent to sit on the fabric at least fifteen minutes to begin dissolving the oily stain.
-Next, wash the garment or table linen in the hottest water recommended for the fabric on the care label.
-Check the stained area before drying.
-If the stain is not gone, repeat the process.
-If it is still stained, drying the item on high heat will make the oil even more difficult to remove.
+Check the stained area before tossing the garment or tablecloth in the dryer.
+If the stain is not gone, repeat the stain removal steps.
+If the fabric is still stained, drying the item on high heat will make the oil even more difficult to remove.

-How to Remove Gravy Stains from Dry Clean Only Fabrics
+Gravy Stains on Dry Clean Only Fabrics

-How to Remove Gravy Stains from Carpet and Upholstery
+How to Remove Gravy Stains From Carpet and Upholstery

-To remove gravy stains from carpet, lift as much of the solids away from the fibers as possible using a dull knife.
-Do not rub because it will only push the oil component deeper into the fibers and make the stain larger.
+To remove gravy stains from carpet, lift away as much of the solids from the fibers as possible using a dull knife.
+Do not rub because it will only push the oily component deeper into the fibers making it more difficult to remove and may even make the stain larger.

-Blot the stain with a dry cleaning solvent following the product instructions.
+If stains remain, blot the stain with a dry cleaning solvent following the product instructions.
 Use a clean white cloth or paper towel.
 Keep blotting until no more oil is transferred from the carpet to the cloth.